Smoking cessation

 Nicotine replacement therapy

-Electronic Nicotine Delivery Devices (ENDDs) including e-cigarettes
+Electronic Nicotine Delivery Devices (ENDDs) including e-cigarettes (vapes)

-Consumer products: manufacturers will need to register products, there are standards that need to be adhered to and advertising is restricted.
+- Consumer products: Manufacturers will need to register products, there are standards that need to be adhered to and advertising is restricted.

-The RCN is a member on the All Party Parliamentary Group (APPG) on smoking and health and has been supporting the lobbying on guidance and support on e-cigarettes and how they can best be used to support smoking cessation.
+As a member on the All Party Parliamentary Group (APPG) on smoking and health, here at the RCN, we have been supporting the lobbying on guidance and support on e-cigarettes and how they can best be used to support smoking cessation.
 See the Government's regulation and guidance on e-cigarettes and vaping.
-See also the RCN's policy briefing: Revision of European legislation on Tobacco Products Directive.
-RCN Position Statement (2013).
-A report to the UK All PartyParliamentary Groups has summarised evidence relating to key issues surrounding e-cigarettes.

 The European Union and its Member States have taken various tobacco control measures in the form of legislation, recommendations and information campaigns.
 Tobacco consumption is the single largest avoidable health risk in the European Union.
 It is the most significant cause of premature death, responsible for nearly 700,000 deaths every year.
-Around 50 percent of smokers die prematurely, on average 14 years earlier.

 The Smoking in Pregnancy Challenge Group has published a new document: Use of electronic cigarettes in pregnancy: A guide for midwives and other healthcare professionals.
 The briefing is intended to provide a summary of the evidence on electronic cigarettes, with suggested responses to some frequently asked questions about their use during pregnancy.
 Public Health England has also published a blog: Achieving a smokefree pregnancy: can e-cigarettes help?
 See also: RCN Midwifery Forum.

 The Royal Society for the Prevention of Accidents (ROSPA) has produced guidance on vaping in the home.
-There is also a good blog on safety advice for parents and families from Jo Locker, Tobacco Control Manager, Public Health England, see: Vaping in the home: advice for parents.

 Prescription medication

-Bupropion (Zyban) is an older drug not now commonly used.
+- Bupropion (Zyban) is an older drug not now commonly used.
 Its primary use was as an antidepressant and it was found the oral tablets had the beneficial side effect of assisting smoking cessation.
 A course usually lasts 8–12 weeks.

 Making every contact count

-Making every contact count is an approach that uses the millions of contacts with individuals that health professionals & organisations have to support them with positive changes for their physical, mental health and wellbeing.
+‘Making every contact count’ is an approach that uses the millions of contacts with individuals that health professionals and organisations have to support them with positive changes for their physical, mental health and wellbeing.
 This is a responsibility for all health care staff and those working in nursing and midwifery should ensure they have the skills to adopt this approach.

-This involves asking about lifestyle, giving brief Advice and then referring on to a service or individual that can provide a more in-depth intervention.
-It is also referred to as Brief Intervention Advice and is summarised:
+This involves asking about lifestyle, giving brief advice and referring someone on to a service or individual that can provide a more in-depth intervention.
+It is also referred to as ‘Brief Intervention Advice’ and is summarised:

 What we should be doing